-In addition, current proposals to implement a single payer or "Medicare for all" system in the U.S., if adopted, could have a material adverse effect on our business.
-The full impact of recent healthcare reform and other changes in the healthcare industry and in healthcare spending is unknown, and may be affected by the results of the current presidential and other elections this year.
-Accordingly, we are unable to predict what effect the Affordable Care Act or other healthcare reform measures that may be adopted in the future will have on our business.
+In addition, proposals to implement a single payer or "Medicare for all" system in the U.S., if adopted, could have a material adverse effect on our business.
+The full impact of healthcare reform and other changes in the healthcare industry and in healthcare spending is unknown, and may be affected by President Biden's administration and a Democratically controlled Congress.
+Accordingly, we are unable to predict what effect healthcare reform measures will have on our business.

-Changes in applicable federal and state laws relating to the tax benefits available through tax-advantaged healthcare accounts such as HSAs and other healthcare-related CDBs would materially adversely affect our business.
+Changes in applicable federal and state laws relating to the tax benefits available through tax-advantaged healthcare accounts such as HSAs and other CDBs could materially adversely affect our business.

 The efforts of governmental and third-party payers to raise revenue or contain or reduce the costs of healthcare as well as legislative and regulatory proposals aimed at changing the U.S. healthcare system, which could include restructuring the tax benefits available through HSAs, HRAs, FSAs, and similar tax-advantaged healthcare accounts, may adversely affect our business, operating results, and financial condition.
 For example, the federal government or states may seek to raise revenues by enacting tax laws that eliminate the tax deductions available to individuals who contribute to HSAs.
-Our business is substantially dependent on the tax benefits available through HSAs and other healthcare-related CDBs.
-We cannot predict if any new healthcare reforms will ultimately become law, or if enacted, what their terms or the regulations promulgated pursuant to such reforms will be.
+In addition, our business, operating results, and financial condition could be negatively impacted by changes to the federal and state tax laws related to our non-healthcare CDBs, such as our commuter product.
+Our business is substantially dependent on the tax benefits available through HSAs and other CDBs.
+In addition, changes to the regulatory landscape impacting our products may require substantial time and costs for us to ensure our products are compliant.
+For example, regulatory changes related to our FSA and COBRA products enacted in the wake of the COVID-19 pandemic have created uncertainty and additional workload on our team members, which could reduce our operational efficiency and result in additional costs.
+We cannot predict if any new tax reforms will ultimately become law, or if enacted, what their terms or the regulations promulgated pursuant to such reforms will be.
 If the laws or regulations are changed to limit or eliminate the tax benefits available through these accounts, such a change would have a material adverse effect on our business.